DaanVrancken/Supporting-Info/arXiv_2502.19588/README.md

 This directory contains the code used for downfolding the materials trans-polyacetylene and polythiophene.

 ## VASP_calculations
-This directory contains both the information on the optimized structures and the downfolding procedure of Sr<sub>2</sub>CuO<sub>3</sub>.
+This directory contains both the information on the structure optimizations and the downfolding procedure of Sr<sub>2</sub>CuO<sub>3</sub>.
 In the calculations, version 6.4.2 has been used.